-How to Succeed at Managing Your Money (Even When It’s Too Painful or Scary to Think About)
+How to Manage Your Money (Even When It’s Too Scary to Think About)

 The dog is barking.
 He’s highly agitated.
 He can sense what’s on the other side of the door.
 Then it comes…through the mail slot: a fistful of envelopes, or rather a mouthful for old Rover.
 You’re happy to let him chew them through… better that the dog ate your statements than you should have to open them.
 However you reluctantly grab them from his mouth, wipe off the drool, and throw them in the corner on the desk.
 They will sit there long after they are dry…

 Have you ever felt this way?